 The X570 chipset has had about a year to mature with BIOS updates from motherboard manufacturers alongside AMD’s Zen 2 processors.
-We’ve also recently seen the release of AMD’s B550 chipset, the announcement of their upcoming Zen 2 Ryzen 3000XT Matisse Refresh, and now Zen 3 is just around the corner.
-Considering these new developments, we’re going to reexamine our in-depth speculative analysis and comparison of the X570 chipset to offer you the best motherboard picks suited for any current or future Ryzen CPUs.
+We’ve also recently seen the release of AMD’s B550 chipset, the now the announcement of their upcoming Zen 3 processors.
+Considering these new developments, we’re going to reexamine our in-depth speculative analysis and comparison of the X570 chipset to offer you the best motherboard picks suited for any current or future Zen 3 Ryzen CPUs.

 Best X570 Motherboards for Ryzen Zen 2 – Our Recommendations